-As bananas ripen, the resistant start transforms into simple sugars like fructose, glucose and sucrose.
+As bananas ripen, the resistant starch transforms into simple sugars such as:

 Therefore, you should aim to buy green bananas and eat them within a couple of days if you want to maximize your resistant starch intake.

-Like potato starch, Hi-maize flour is a very condensed form of resistant starch and can be easily added to yogurt or oatmeal.
+Like potato starch, hi-maize resistant starch is a very condensed form of resistant starch.
+It can be easily added to yogurt or oatmeal.

-Bottom Line: Hi-maize flour is a highly concentrated source of resistant starch.
-Try adding a tablespoon to your meal, such as yogurt.
+Hi-maize resistant starch is made from corn and is a highly concentrated source of resistant starch.
+Try adding a tablespoon to your meals or snacks such as yogurt.

-One time-saving technique is to prepare a large batch of pasta, rice or potatoes on the weekend, then cool them and eat them with vegetables and proteins for complete meals during the week.
+One time-saving technique is to prepare a large batch of pasta, rice, or potatoes over the weekend, then cool them and eat them with vegetables and proteins for complete meals during the week.